formello-forms/formello/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-The Gutenberg WordPress Form Builder.
-Build forms directly within Gutenberg editor.
-Add & arrange form fields like blocks.
+Light-weight and easy plugin create forms inside the block editor.

 == Description ==

 Formello is a **Gutenberg forms builder** that helps you build beautiful html forms that seamless integrate in almost every theme with minimal effort.
+This Gutenberg WordPress Form Builder help you build forms directly within Gutenberg editor.
+Add & arrange form fields like blocks.

 This is the next generation **WordPress form builder plugin**.
-You can create forms directly inside Gutenberg editor, save submitted data and also get notification of submitted form.
+You can create forms directly inside Gutenberg editor, save submitted data and also get notification of submitted form by email.

 == Features ==

 * Form validation ( both frontend and backend )
 * ReCaptcha protection (v2 and v3 invisible)
+* hCaptcha protection (checkbox and invisible)
 * Store submissions: views all submitted form
 * Email notification: receive a notification on form submissions
 * Hide form or redirect to URL after a successful submission.